leiyunin/data-commons/docs/inclusive/index.md

 Reduced Inequality:
 [Percentage of people living below median income [The Bottom 50%]](https://datacommons.org/tools/statvar#s=dc%2Fs%2FUnitedNationsUn&d=dc%2Fd%2FUnitedNationsUn_SdgIndicatorsDatabase&sv=sdg%2FSI_POV_50MI.INCOME_WEALTH_QUANTILE--B50)

 Issue/Bug: In the GDC site, adding countries to the timeline on the page above overlaps them on the same line of the timeline.
-Lines look different when clicking one just one country.
+Lines look different when clicking just one country.